geoHeil/sparkContrastCoding/README.md

   - The DAG was already sort of optimized [http://stackoverflow.com/questions/41169873/spark-dynamic-dag-is-a-lot-slower-and-different-from-hard-coded-dag](http://stackoverflow.com/questions/41169873/spark-dynamic-dag-is-a-lot-slower-and-different-from-hard-coded-dag), but still is one of the slowest operations in my pipeline.

-Executing `sbt test` contains some test cases which show how to use `PercentageCoder`
+Executing `sbt test` contains some test cases which show how to use `PercentageCoder`.

+*I am looking forward to any ideas how to speed this thing up* Thanks a lot.

 Sample output would look like: